Skip to content

 The generated main.py varies by template:

-ML Template (ml): - Config Schema: Pydantic model for ML parameters - Training Function: on_train with simple model example - Prediction Function: on_predict for inference - Service Info: Metadata (name, version, author, status) - Artifact Hierarchy: Storage structure for models and predictions - FastAPI App: Built using MLServiceBuilder
+fn-py (default): - Config Schema: Pydantic model for ML parameters - Training Function: on_train with simple model example - Prediction Function: on_predict for inference - Service Info: Metadata (name, version, author, status) - Artifact Hierarchy: Storage structure for models and predictions - FastAPI App: Built using MLServiceBuilder with a FunctionalModelRunner

 class MyServiceConfig(BaseConfig):